-Assets Held for Sale and Discontinuing Operations
+Assets Held for Sale and Discontinued Operations

-In accordance with ASC 205-20 "Presentation of Financial Statements: Discontinued Operations", a disposal of a component of an entity or a group of components of an entity is required to be reported as discontinuing operations if the disposal represents a strategic shift that has (or will have) a major effect on an entity's operations and financial results.
+In accordance with ASC 205-20, "Presentation of Financial Statements: Discontinued Operations," a disposal of a component of an entity or a group of components of an entity is required to be reported as discontinued operations if the disposal represents a strategic shift that has (or will have) a major effect on an entity's operations and financial results.
 In the period in which the component meets held-for-sale or discontinued operations criteria the major current assets, non-current liabilities, and non-current liabilities shall be reported as components of total assets and liabilities separate from those balances of the continuing operations.
-At the same time, the results of all discontinuing operations, less applicable income taxes, shall be reported as components of net loss separate from the net loss of continuing operations.
+At the same time, the results of all discontinued operations, less applicable income taxes, shall be reported as components of net loss separate from the net loss of continuing operations.

-The Company's Eton subsidiary met the definition of a discontinuing operation as of June 30, 2024.
-Accordingly, the Company has classified the results of Eton as discontinuing operations in its unaudited condensed consolidated statements of operations and comprehensive loss for all periods presented.
-All assets and liabilities associated with Eton were classified as assets and liabilities of discontinuing operations in the unaudited condensed consolidated balance sheets for the periods presented.
+The Company's Eton business met the definition of a discontinued operation as of June 30, 2024.
+On August 14, 2024, the Company entered into a Stock Purchase Agreement for the sale of the Eton subsidiary.
+On August 26, 2024, the Company completed the transaction.
+Upon closing of the sale, the Company deconsolidated the assets and liabilities of Eton.
+Accordingly, the Company has classified the results of Eton as discontinued operations in its unaudited condensed consolidated statements of operations and comprehensive loss for all periods presented.
+All assets and liabilities associated with Eton have been classified as assets and liabilities of discontinued operations in the unaudited condensed consolidated balance sheets for the periods presented.
 All amounts included in the notes to the unaudited condensed consolidated financial statements relate to continuing operations unless otherwise noted.
-For additional information, see Note 18, "Assets held for Sale and Discontinuing Operations".
+For additional information, see Note 18, "Assets Held for Sale and Discontinued Operations".